top of page

 The mother wound shows up in a similar—but often more emotionally intimate—way.
 When we carry unmet needs from our mother or primary nurturing figure—like feeling unseen, judged, or unworthy of love—we might unconsciously seek approval, affection, or “love” in ways that don’t truly nourish us.

-Healing involves noticing when we’re chasing these patterns and gently learning to meet those needs ourselves, through self-compassion, boundaries, and choosing relationships that truly reflect our value and dignity.
+Healing involves noticing when we’re chasing these patterns.
+It requires gently learning to meet those needs ourselves through self-compassion, boundaries, and choosing relationships that truly reflect our value and dignity.

 Healing the Father Wound